 The iCARE Come Back Program (Intensive Community Action for Responsive Education Come Back Program) is an independent study program specifically designed to address the academic needs of adult students who have not completed high school and who wish to obtain a high school diploma.

-View the Student Services Student Handbook for the 2019-2020 school year.
+View the Student Services Student Handbook.

 Placer Network of Care